dzliergaard/namegen/README.md

 The city generator provides various customizable parameters to generate a city, from a tiny hamlet to a sprawling metropolis.
 The definitions of these sizes and races come directly from the D&D DM's guide, but the level of diversity is application specific.

+# Dungeon Generator

+The dungeon generator tool creates a simple graphical map of a dungeon, and provides some random values from the DMG tables on the purpose/history/population of said dungeon.

+# NPC Generator

+The NPC generator creates an NPC including name, race, class, background, appearance, alignment, and motivation, based on the NPC generation tables in the DMG.

+# Party Tracker

+The party management tool allows the user to create adventuring parties, populate them with members and add common values like current/max HP, initiative roll, and AC.

+# Tables

+The table tools has many of the tables that can be found in the D&D Players' Handbook and DMG, and includes a function to roll randomly on the table.
+The tables are organized by topic and purpose.

 # Development

 Required for development: